East Atlanta struts its stuff neighborhood-wide on September 23, 2023. Here’s some info:

-The Strut into a party that spans the neighborhood.
-Everything you love about the Strut — artists, bands, food, drinks, crazy games — is still on, but spread out to key spots in the neighborhood.
+The Strut kicks off at noon with the famous Strut Parade!
+Then the fun spreads throughout the neighborhood in a “porchfest” style party.
+Everything you love about the Strut — artists, bands, food, drinks, crazy games — is spread out to key spots in the neighborhood.

 We’ve got buses to take you to the hot spots, or ride your bike to quickly get around.